Buck v. Gordon

 Becket defends foster children, families, and St. Vincent Catholic Charities

 On April 15, 2019, Becket filed a lawsuit representing a former foster child, the parents of five adopted children with special needs, and St. Vincent Catholic Charities, asking the court to allow faith-based agencies to continue what they do best: uniting children with loving families.
+Oral argument will be heard on August 22, 2019.

 Importance to religious liberty